 Understanding a child in their teen years

 A lot of parents will immediately agree that the teen years of a child are the most difficult, as it is during this time that the child goes into a rebellious phase.
-However, there are some easy tricks to handle teens using simple survey questions that can be asked to your kids.
+However, there are some easy tricks to handle teens using simple survey questions like school survey questions that can be asked to your kids.
 Following are some of the approaches you can try:

 - Understand and acknowledge their emotion – During the teen years, if you tell a child what to do or not do, they probably will not listen to you and showcase anger.
 At such times, a parent should be patient and acknowledge the kid’s anger.
 It has to be made sure that their feelings and emotions are heard, and hence keep open lines of communication by asking them questions as needed.

 - Tackling unlimited wants of teenagers – When a child becomes a teenager, suddenly, their wants are unlimited.
 They will want everything and anything.
 At such an age, children are under the most peer pressure and will constantly try to compete with everyone around them.
 For example, a friend of your child is given a new gaming console.
 Looking at that, your child will demand the same.
 In such situations, their requests need to be heard and acted on according to the value it will provide them.
 Rather than immediately rejecting their idea, you can start a conversation where you can involve him in the problem-solving process and make him feel responsible as well.
 Letting the child know the consequences, and providing him with motivation will enable an open and free relationship with your child and thus help you to handle them better and teach them even better.